When will the 2017 certification exams be available?

 The job profile definition is the result of a collaborative effort by the Certification Advisory Board.
 The board is comprised of six members, made up of representatives from the Jenkins community, CloudBees customers and partners as well as CloudBees management, including Kohsuke Kawaguchi, founder and lead of the Jenkins project.

-What is the difference between Certified Jenkins Engineer and Certified CloudBees Jenkins Platform Engineer?
+What is the difference between Certified Jenkins Engineer and Certified CloudBees Jenkins Engineer?

 The Certified Jenkins Engineer exam focuses on Jenkins open source features.
-The Certified CloudBees Jenkins Platform Engineer exam includes additional questions related to specific features of the CloudBees Jenkins Platform, such as: Jenkins Operations Center, Role-based Access Control, Templates and other functionality.
+The Certified CloudBees Jenkins Engineer exam includes additional questions related to specific features of the CloudBees Jenkins solutions, such as: CloudBees Jenkins Operations Center, Role-based Access Control, Templates and other functionality.

 How can I prepare for the exam?

-Do I need to take both exams to prove expertise on open-source Jenkins and CloudBees Jenkins Platform?
+Do I need to take both exams to prove expertise on open source Jenkins and CloudBees Jenkins Enterprise?

-No, taking and passing the CloudBees Jenkins Platform certification exam (CCJPE) means you have proven expertise in both areas.
+No, taking and passing the CloudBees Jenkins Engineer certification exam (CCJE) means you have proven expertise in both areas.

 Will I be certified if I pass?
 What will determine my passing or failing?
 Will I be notified (pass/fail) on the day of the exam?